elsdes3/cookiecutter-portfolio/README.md

    ```
 2. Set your prefered values for **all** variables in
    - `cookiecutter-portfolio/cookiecutter-project/config.yaml`

-   Note that every variable present in `cookiecutter.json` must also be present in `config.yaml`.
 3. Change into the project directory
    ```bash
    cd cookiecutter-portfolio